Carol52x/DCwiki/README.md

-Discord bot that pulls data from DCwiki site.
+Discord bot that shows information about the Detective conan anime franchise.
+Data is sourced from https://www.detectiveconanworld.com/wiki/Anime